Haivision/srt/docs/API-functions.md

 int srt_epoll_uwait(int eid, SRT_EPOLL_EVENT* fdsSet, int fdsSize, int64_t msTimeOut);
 ```

-Blocks the call until any readiness state occurs in the epoll container.
+This function blocks a call until any readiness state occurs in the epoll
+container.
+Unlike `srt_epoll_wait`, it can only be used with `eid` subscribed
+to user sockets (SRT sockets), not system sockets.

 This function blocks until the timeout.
 If timeout is 0, it exits
 immediately after checking.
 If timeout is -1, it blocks indefinitely